timewave-computer/timewave-program-deployments/programs/2025-03-23-prod-dICS-ntrn-instant-ls/README.md

 Please see Neutron [dICS Programs](../../Neutron_dICS_Programs.md) for background.
 This program is dICS Program 2.

 This directory provides support for building and deploying a program that performs instant liquid staking of NTRN tokens as part of Neutron's dICS initiative:
 - The program receives NTRN from Program 1.
-Note that the Neutron DAO is expected to deposit 77.5M NTRN
+Note that the Neutron DAO is expected to deposit 25M NTRN
 - The program uses the Drop protocol to instantly liquid stake the NTRN
 - The program uses a splitter to distribute the resulting dNTRN per the following configuration:
-    - ~52.5M dNTRN is returned to the Neutron DAO
     - ~25M dNTRN is sent to Program 4 for bootstrap liquidity
-- The split is performed using a ratio (0.6775:0.3225) rather than with fixed amounts
+- The split is performed using a ratio.
+1/1 of all dNTRN are sent to program 4

 > Note: The testnet configuration in `testnet.toml` uses different split ratios (0.6666:0.3334) for testing purposes.